-Where we have obtained your prior consent or are otherwise permitted under the GDPR, we may, from time to time:
+- Where we have obtained your prior consent or are otherwise permitted under the GDPR, we may, from time to time:

-use your Personal Information to send you information about the promotions, deals, competitions, products or services we offer, and any other information that we consider may be relevant to you; and
+- use your Personal Information to send you information about the promotions, deals, competitions, products or services we offer, and any other information that we consider may be relevant to you; and

-disclose your Personal Information to a specified Partner for the purpose of that Partner contacting you for promotional or marketing purposes.
+- disclose your Personal Information to a specified Partner for the purpose of that Partner contacting you for promotional or marketing purposes.
 For example, a specified Partner may send you information about special deals, products or services they offer and other information that may interest you.

-We or our Partners may send this information to you via the communication channels specified at the time you provide your consent.
+- We or our Partners may send this information to you via the communication channels specified at the time you provide your consent.

-You can unsubscribe or opt-out from receiving marketing or promotional materials at any time by:
+- You can unsubscribe or opt-out from receiving marketing or promotional materials at any time by:

 - using the unsubscribe facility included in our commercial electronic messages (ie email or SMS).

-You may re-subscribe at any time by re-registering.
+- You may re-subscribe at any time by re-registering.

-Links to other sites from our Site,
+Links to other sites from our Platforms

-Although our Site may contain hyperlinks or banner advertising to or from external websites, those websites are not subject to our privacy standards, policies and procedures.
-We recommend that you make your own enquires as to the Privacy Policies of these third parties.
+- Although our Platforms may contain hyperlinks or banner advertising to or from external websites, those websites are not subject to our privacy standards, policies and procedures.
+We recommend that you make your own enquiries as to the Privacy Policies of these third parties.

 Cookies and IP addresses

-A cookie is a piece of data that enables us to track and target your preferences.
+- A cookie is a piece of data that enables us to track and target your preferences.

-The type of information we collect through cookies may include statistical information, your location, IP address, the date and time of your last visit, the pages you have accessed and the links you have clicked.
+- The type of information we collect through cookies may include statistical information, your location, IP address, the date and time of your last visit, the pages you have accessed and the links you have clicked.

-enable us to identify you as a return user; and personalise and enhance your experience and your use of our Site.
+- personalise and enhance your experience and your use of our Platforms.
 Most browsers are initially set up to accept cookies.

-Most browsers are initially set up to accept cookies.
+- Most browsers are initially set up to accept cookies.

-Your IP address and other personal information may be used for credit fraud protection and risk reduction.
+- Your IP address and other personal information may be used for credit fraud protection and risk reduction.